tmaks7/DATA_VISUALS/README.md

 + Implement effective data visualization principles, including the use of appropriate chart types, color schemes, and layouts to convey information effectively
 ## CONCLUSION
 I was able to unlock the insights hidden within data, driving informed decision-making and empowering businesses to thrive in a data-centric world.

+Thank you for visiting my Power BI portfolio, and I look forward to discussing how I can leverage Power BI to help you transform your data into actionable insights.